5. Test and go live

 1. Check key functionality, such as logging in, playback, and so on.

-2. Once you're satisfied that your property works, remove the hosts file entry you added and then save it.
+2. Once you're satisfied that your property works as expected, remove the hosts file entry you added and then save it.

 3. On macOS, flush your DNS cache again with the sudo killall -HUP mDNSResponder command.